 ACCT 4400 Internal Reporting and Analysis

-Prerequisite: ACCT 3400.
+Prerequisite: ACCT 3400 with a grade of "C" or better.
 An examination of product cost data with an emphasis on using those data to improve decision-making within the firm.

 ACCT 4410 Accounting Information Systems